Ansu Fati scores in first Barcelona appearance in 10 months

 Despite full-back Jorge Miramon's attempt to block his path, he created space with a quick change of direction and sent it bouncing beyond goalkeeper Aitor from outside the box.

-The winger admitted his first game back for the Catalan side went better than he expected and is proud to wear the No. 10 jersey that was previously worn by Lionel Messi.
+The winger admitted his first game back for the Catalan side went better than he expected and said he is proud to wear the No. 10 jersey that was previously worn by Lionel Messi.

-He said: "I did not imagine a return like this.
+He told Movistar: "I did not imagine a return like this.
 Here you always have to win.
 I am happy for the victory, we have a lot left.
 I thank the doctors and physios who have been with me.
 Also to the fans.

 "I have thought about helping the team.
 I have also thought about my family, who have suffered these months.
 Also for the people of the club.
 They have been a great support for me in all these months.